 San Antonio’s first institution of higher learning continues to innovate new admission strategies

 Undergraduate applicants to St. Mary’s University can skip those standardized test jitters.
-The University announced today that the undergraduate admission process will become permanently test-free beginning with Fall 2022 applicants.
+The University announced today that the undergraduate admission process will become test-free beginning with Fall 2022 applicants.

 The move makes St. Mary’s the first university in Texas to solidify the test-free approach for its future undergraduate admission cycles, according to the National Center for Fair & Open Testing.

 “We know that a student’s ability to succeed in college is not just about a number,” said Rosalind Alderman, Ph.D., Vice Provost for Enrollment Management.
 “Reviewing a student’s application holistically certainly takes more time as we consider multiple inputs, but doing so also allows us to identify students who will excel at St. Mary’s.
 We look for students who will become transformational leaders in our local and global communities.
 As Blessed William Joseph Chaminade, the founder of the Society of Mary (the Marianists), reminds us, ‘New times demand new methods.’”

 In an effort to support prospective students affected by the cancellation of ACT and SAT testing as a result of the COVID-19 pandemic, St. Mary’s began offering an alternate, test-optional pathway to complete applications beginning with the Fall 2020 semester for incoming, first-time freshmen.

 The new test-free policy removes all consideration of standardized testing (SAT and ACT) in the evaluation of admission and scholarship to the university.
 This eases the admission process for students and the University while adhering to academic standards and quality.

 The move also creates more equitable consideration of prospective applicants for the University long committed to providing access to students of all backgrounds seeking an academically rigorous education.